 Jewish Federation Israel & Overseas Planning Associate Debbie Swartz (412-992-5208 or firstname.lastname@example.org) can help prospective travelers evaluate Israel-travel opportunities and consider funding options.

 A link to the scholarship application portal and information about established and new travel opportunities is on the Jewish Federation’s website at jewishpgh.org/scholarships.

 Funds are allocated to eligible applicants on a first-come, first-served basis.
 The deadline for applications is April 23, 2021.

-The Israel Scholarship Program is funded by the Jewish Federation of Greater Pittsburgh’s Community Campaign, with additional funding for need-based scholarships funded by the Stanley & Flo Mae Moravitz (z”l) Israel Scholarship Endowment Fund of the Federation’s Jewish Community Foundation.
+The Israel Scholarship Program is funded by the Jewish Federation of Greater Pittsburgh’s Community Campaign, with additional funding for need-based scholarships funded by the Stanley (z”l) & Flo Mae (z”l) Moravitz Israel Scholarship Endowment Fund of the Federation’s Jewish Community Foundation.
 Passport to Israel is funded by the Sholom Comay Family Endowment Fund of the Jewish Community Foundation.
 Jewish Federation Israel Scholarships and Passport to Israel are part of JFunds, a network of Jewish financial support services, whose aim is to ensure that every Jewish person knows about the financial resources available to them in the Jewish community.